David LaFleur

-David Alan LaFleur (born January 29, 1974) is a former American football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Louisiana State University.
+David Alan LaFleur (born January 29, 1974) is an American former professional football player who was a tight end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the LSU Tigers, earning All-American honors in 1996, and was selected by the Cowboys in the first round of the 1997 NFL draft.

-Early years
+Early life

 LaFleur attended Westlake High School, where he played tight end and defensive end.
 He also practiced basketball and track.

 As a junior, he had 31 receptions for 657 yards and 8 touchdowns.
 In his last year, he posted 31 receptions for 652 yards and 5 touchdowns, while being named the Louisiana High School player of the year, All-American, and being part of the USA Today All-USA high school football team.
 He finished his high school career with 81 receptions for 1,758 yards and 18 touchdowns.

 College career

 LaFleur accepted a football scholarship from Louisiana State University.
 As a redshirt freshman, he played in every game with his first start coming against the University of Florida, while making 8 receptions for 59 yards.

 His blocking was so impressive, that as a sophomore after having only 21 receptions (fourth on the team) for 263 yards and 2 touchdowns, he was still voted All-SEC.
 He also was the first Tiger tight end since 1984 to score twice in a game, as he recorded 3 receptions for 59 yards with touchdown receptions of 35 and 12 yards against the University of Southern Mississippi.